-This is the seventh installment of "Eat This List" - a regularly recurring list of things chefs, farmers, writers and other food experts think you ought to know about.
+This is the fifteenth installment of "Eat This List" - a semi-regularly recurring list of things chefs, farmers, writers and other food experts think you ought to know about.

 Kate Krader (@kkrader on Twitter) is Food & Wine's restaurant editor.
 When she tells us where to find our culinary heart's desire, we listen up.